News

 CONFIRMATION REPLY: We will reply to your Request Form to confirm your requested date is still available, and is not considered a reservation until we expressly confirm the date and time with you.
 Please leave your contact information on the form where we can reach you.

-LOCATION: Chef’s Table currently takes place seated at Sushi Den Private Room in front of the Chef.
-Maximum of 5 seats.
+LOCATION: Chef’s Table currently takes place seated at the counter in Sushi Den Private Room in front of the Chef.
+We take 2 people at each hour for a dinner lasting 2 hours.
 See the room.

 CHECK-IN: Please check-in at the Host Stand at Sushi Den, and you will be escorted to the private room for seating.